g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set policy-options policy-statement Export_DC2 then reject
 ```

+Ok, halfway there (1/2)!

-Ok, 1/2 now.
-We need to make our IGP reach in DC2 right now.
-So, we need to leak these BGP routes from DC2 into IS-IS.
-Now we'll need to make a policy:
+We need to ensure our IGP can actually reach DC2 right now.

+To do this, we must redistribute the BGP routes learned from DC2 into our IS-IS backbone.
+Unlike the direct interfaces we saw earlier, for BGP we definitely need a routing policy.

-R4 and R5:
+Here is the configuration for R4 and R5:
 ```
 set policy-options policy-statement redistribute-isis term BGP from protocol bgp set policy-options policy-statement redistribute-isis term BGP then accept set protocols isis export redistribute-isis
 ```
+Now, the moment of truth!

-Now, we need to check our ISIS database to make sure if we are receiving the BGP routes:
+We need to check our IS-IS database to confirm that we are receiving the BGP routes from DC2:
 ```
 R4.00-00 Sequence: 0x86f, Checksum: 0xc939, Lifetime: 1183 secs
    IPV4 Unicast IS neighbor: R1.00            Metric:       10